-Glencore Finance (Europe) Limited is wholly owned by Glencore UK Ltd (100 per cent.), which is ultimately controlled by the Company.
+Glencore Finance (Europe) Limited is wholly owned by Glencore Group Corporation (100 per cent.) as at 31 December 2021, which is ultimately controlled by the Company.

-The authorised and issued share capital of Glencore Finance (Europe) Limited is \notin 32,000 divided into 32 ordinary shares with a par value of \notin 1,000 each and \pm 1.00 divided into 1 ordinary share with a par value of \pm 1.00.
+The authorised and issued share capital of Glencore Finance (Europe) Limited as at 31 December 2021 is €33,000 divided into 33 ordinary shares with a par value of €1,000 each and £1.00 divided into 1 ordinary share with a par value of £1.00.
 The authorised and issued shares are fully paid up.
-33 shares are owned by Glencore UK Ltd, being a company existing under the laws of England and Wales, with registered offices at 18 Hanover Square, London, England, W1S 1JY, United Kingdom.
+34 shares are owned by Glencore Group Corporation, being a company existing under the laws of the British Virgin Islands, with registered offices at 1, Wickhams Cay, Jayla Place, Road Town, Tortola, VG1110, British Virgin Islands.